Prostitution in Germany: Thuringia

-The Thuringian Corona Ordinance has decided to keep all the prostitution-related facilities closed until 31 August 2020.
+The Thuringian Corona Ordinance decided to keep all the prostitution-related facilities closed until 31 August 2020.
 The hygiene concepts referred to by brothel operators were all denied.
-Due to the physical closeness related to such services, it is impossible to counteract the dangers of getting infected effectively.
+Due to the physical closeness related to such services, it was impossible to counteract the dangers of getting infected effectively.

 Hamburg

 On Herbertstraße on St. Pauli, 400 prostitutes and brothel operators protested for the reopening of brothels on 11 July 2020.
-According to the professional association for erotic and sexual services, the fact that body-related services such as tattoo studios, hairdressers and massage salons are allowed to work during the COVID-19 crisis is unfair.
+According to the professional association for erotic and sexual services, the fact that body-related services such as tattoo studios, hairdressers and massage salons were allowed to work during the COVID-19 crisis was unfair.

 Munich

-As of March 2020, all brothels in Trudering, Munich are closed due to the coronavirus crisis.
-Prostitutes continue to work outside of regulated establishments.
-They are allowed to set appointments with clients in the non-restricted areas of the city.
-As long as brothels are not allowed to open, prostitution will continue to take place outside the brothels.
+By March 2020, all brothels in Trudering, Munich were closed due to the coronavirus crisis.
+Prostitutes continued to work outside of regulated establishments.
+They were allowed to set appointments with clients in the non-restricted areas of the city.
+As long as brothels were not allowed to open, prostitution continued to take place outside the brothels.

 Extent of prostitution and associated issues

 Studies in the early 1990s estimated that about 50,000–200,000 women and some men did sex work in Germany.
 The International Encyclopedia of Sexuality, published in 1997, reported that over 100,000 women work in prostitution in Germany.
 A 2005 study gave 200,000 as a "halfway realistic estimate".
 The prostitutes' organization Hydra puts the number at 400,000, and this number is typically quoted in the press today.
 A 2009 study by TAMPEP also gave the Hydra estimate of 400,000 full or part-time prostitutes, with 93% being gender female, 3% transgender and 4% gender male.
+According to several studies, 90% of sex workers in Germany are victims of human trafficking.

 The same study found that 63% of the sex workers in Germany were foreigners, with two thirds of them coming from Central and Eastern Europe.
 In 1999 the proportion of foreign sex workers had been 52%.
 The increase was attributed to the EU enlargement.

 From other studies, it is estimated that between 10% and 30% of the male adult population have had experiences with sex workers.
 Of those 17-year-old males in West Germany with experience of intercourse, 8% have had sex with a sex worker.

 A 2009 survey identified the following main vulnerability factors for German sex workers (in the order of importance):